History of Port Stephens

 His story is interesting and inextricably linked to the history of the Tilligerry Peninsula and in particular Lemon Tree Passage.No one knows with absolute certainty the origin of the name “Lemon Tree Passage”.
 It is widely believed, and it would seem logical to do so, that the name derived from a distinctive lemon tree which once grew there.
 It is also widely believed that this tree was one planted by the Blanche family who settled in the area in the 1870’s and had an orchard, but this rests on the assumption that they were the first to do so.
 It is equally plausible to suggest that the tree was planted by Henry Blackford, and that while nothing else remains to suggest he once settled there, he inadvertently gave the name of Lemon Tree Passage to the land he once owned.

-For the full story on Henry Blackford a an interesting history of his time on the Tilligerry Peninsula,click here.
+For the full story on Henry Blackford and an interesting history of his time on the Tilligerry Peninsula, please click here for an informative booklet researched by Lorraine Penhall and Roberta Jones.